3ICE/wsd17-DAAK/README.md

 As a player: buy games, play games, see game high scores and record their score to it
 Authentication:
 Login, logout and register (both as player or developer).
 See documentation about extending the User model https://docs.djangoproject.com/en/1.10/topics/auth/customizing/#extending-the-existing-user-model
-Email validation is not required for the minimum points but is required to get more than 100 points.
-For dealing with email in Django see https://docs.djangoproject.com/en/1.8/topics/email/#email-backends You do not need to configure a real SMTP-server, using Django's Console Backend is enough for full points.
+Email validation is required.
+For dealing with email in Django see https://docs.djangoproject.com/en/1.8/topics/email/#email-backends You do not need to configure a real SMTP-server, using Django's Console Backend is enough.
 Use Django auth
 Basic player functionalities:
 Buy games, payment is handled by a mockup payment service: